help

 what is the vocabulary list for?

-words the recognizer often gets wrong: terminal commands, internal product names, jargon, proper nouns. type them into settings → engine → vocabulary one per line, in the spelling you want to see. the recognizer biases toward your terms during decoding. the list lives on your Mac and is never uploaded.
+words the recognizer keeps getting wrong: terminal commands, internal product names, jargon, proper nouns. add them in settings → engine → vocabulary and the recognizer biases toward them during decoding. lives on your Mac, never uploaded.

 does HeyClanker learn from my corrections?

-only if you turn it on. with the toggle on, when you paste a transcript and then fix a word or two in the focused field, HeyClanker quietly records that swap and applies it next time. one-to-two-word corrections only; never whole sentences. stored locally. off by default to match the "100% local, nothing trains on you" stance.
+only if you turn it on. with the toggle on, when you fix a word or two right after a paste, HeyClanker records the swap and applies it next time. one- and two-word corrections only, stored locally, off by default.

-why is my voice never sent to a cloud server?
+is my voice ever sent to a cloud server?

-because the default engines run entirely on your Mac. the cloud API engine is the one exception. you opt into it explicitly by entering an OpenAI key, and even then only the audio for that one transcription goes to OpenAI. there is no HeyClanker backend in the middle, no telemetry, no "anonymous usage data" feeding a dashboard somewhere.
+not by default. the default engines run entirely on your Mac. the cloud API engine is the one exception, and you opt into it explicitly by entering an OpenAI key; even then only the audio for that one transcription goes to OpenAI. there is no HeyClanker backend in the middle, no telemetry, no "anonymous usage data" feeding a dashboard somewhere.

 what does the advanced silence detection slider do?